Two wheelchairs and a stroller: Overcoming barriers to parenthood in Belarus

 “We are planning to have a second child.
 The doctors say there are no contraindications, and after two years we can easily try again,” Anya said with a smile.

 UNFPA is working to improve access to sexual and reproductive health information and services for people living with disabilities.
-This includes gather data on the accessibility and quality of health services, strengthening the standards for care and services, and training health and social workers.
+This includes gathering data on the accessibility and quality of health services, strengthening the standards for care and services, and training health and social workers.

 A version of this story was published in Imena Magazine’s March 2017 issue.